top of page

 FM-Logos-Design-Files-02-2.jpg

-The romantic period music itself inspired and had been inspired by the Impressionist artists who were born in the same era.
+The romantic period music itself inspired and was inspired by the Impressionist artists who were born in the same era.
 The repertoire also resonates with the misty Impressionism.

-That is where the art direction is set - to bring the romantic period to the present real life, to the audiences.
+That is where the art direction is set - to bring the romantic period to the present real life, to the audience.

 Screen Shot 2021-10-25 at 6.03.09 AM.png

 There is a common factor among the music choices, they all describe of either a bird, water or moon.
-These elements constructed the basic of the storyline.
+These elements constructed the basis of the storyline.

-The bird is the main character which went through grief and sadness, found peace, but eventually accepted grief as an essential part of life and found freedom within.
+The bird is the main character who went through grief and sadness, found peace, but eventually accepted grief as an essential part of life and found freedom within.

 We designed five chapters for the story to illustrate the journey of the bird from suffering to embracing grief.